jameshughes89/cs101/site/labs/lists/references.rst

     * Is this what you expected?

 #.
-Alter the code such that the output will be what's below.
+Alter the code such that the output will be what's below

     * Change the list setup/creation part, not the loops